Home Vancouver Waterparks and Water Slides

 Water Park Comparisons

 Big Splash, Bridal Falls and Cultus Lake are all water slide parks, but all fairly different.
-Bridal Falls is better for little kids than older youth, and Cultus Lake is the largest facility with the widest range of slide options.
+Bridal Falls is better for children than it is for older youth, and Cultus Lake is the largest facility with the widest range of slide options.

 Attraction Prices

-In 2022, prices between the three facilities were similar, ranging from around $29 for an all-day pass at Bridal Falls up to $38 at Cultus Lake.
-Big Splash and Bridal Falls charged everyone over age 3 or 4 the same rate.
-Admission to Cultus Lake was free for all children under 36 inches tall (when accompanied by a paying adult).
+Big Splash and Bridal Falls charge everyone over age 3 or 4 the same rate.
+Admission to Cultus Lake is free for children under 36 inches tall when accompanied by a paying adult (maximum of one child per adult).

 Water Park Food Policies